Power Flow

 gaussSeidel(system::PowerSystem)

-The function sets up the Gauss-Seidel to solve the AC power flow.
+The function sets up the Gauss-Seidel method to solve the AC power flow.

 Arguments